rockettheme/docs/Docs/wordpress/plugins/roksprocket/features_mode.md

 ![][features1]

-:   1. **Title** This is the title of your widget.
+:   1. **Title** This is the title you wish to give the RokSprocket instance.
+This is only used as a label on the backend, as the widget title will be what appears on the frontend of the site.
 [16%, 09%, se]
     2. **Filtered Article List Options** Gives you access to item-specific settings for the posts title, description, image, and link.
 [53%, 47%, nw]
     3. **Layout Type** This is where you will select the Layout Mode you wish to use for your RokSprocket widget.
 [47%, 82%, sw]
     4. **Content Filter Rules** Sets the content filter rules for the widget.
 [56%, 80%, sw]

-1. The **Title** field gives you the ability to set a title for the widget itself.
-Every widget has to have a title, though you can opt to hide it from public view for a cleaner, more theme integrated look.
+1. The **Title** is the label you wish to give the RokSprocket instance.
+This is only used as a label on the backend, as the widget title will be what appears on the frontend of the site.

 2. The **Filtered Article List** gives you access to item-specific settings including: